 Into the River is a book by New Zealand author Ted Dawe.
-In September 2013 it was classified as unrestricted by the Classification Office after being submitted by the Department of Internal Affairs because of a complaint from a member of the
+In September 2013 it was classified as unrestricted by the Classification Office after being submitted by the Department of Internal Affairs because of a complaint from a member of

 An application was made to the Film and Literature Board of Review for a review of the Classification Office's decision.
 The Board of Review classified the book as R14.

 The novel is centred on Te Arepa Santos, a boy from a fictional village on the East Coast of the North Island in New Zealand/Aotearoa.
 He wins a scholarship to a boys' boarding school in Auckland, and the transition is difficult.
-He forges friendships,
+He forges

-encounters with sex and a growing understanding of intimacy, the use of drugs, peer pressure, deep racism, grief and death.
+are confusing encounters with sex and a growing understanding of intimacy, the use of drugs, peer pressure, deep racism, grief and death.
 Decision summary

 The Film and Literature Board of Review noted in its decision that the book contains themes of bullying, underage casual and unsafe sex, drug taking and other matters that people may find offensive and upsetting.
-The Board considered that the book is
+The Board considered that the book

-likely to educate and inform young adults about the potentially negative consequences that can follow from involvement in casual sex, underage drinking, drug taking, crime, violence and bullying.
-The Board also considered that the book serves a useful
+is likely to educate and inform young adults about the potentially negative consequences that can follow from involvement in casual sex, underage drinking, drug taking, crime, violence and bullying.
+The Board also considered that the book serves a

-social purpose in raising these issues for thought and debate and creating a context which may help young adults think more deeply about the immediate and long term consequences of choices they may be called upon to make.
+useful social purpose in raising these issues for thought and debate and creating a context which may help young adults think more deeply about the immediate and long term consequences of choices they may be called upon to make.

 However, there are scenes in the book that are powerful and disturbing, and in the opinion of the Board run a real risk of shocking and disturbing young readers.
-Whilst those aged 14 and above are likely to have a level of maturity that enables them to
+Whilst those aged 14 and above are likely to have a level of maturity that enables

-deal with this, those below the age of 14 may not.
+them to deal with this, those below the age of 14 may not.